 In fact, the whole reason for us putting up this page is because so many customers since 2003 have told us that taking cranberry makes their infections worse.
 So how did cranberry get its reputation?

 There is an anti-adhesion effect from cranberry, but we believe that for the vast majority of bladder infection agents, the increased bacterial metabolic rate that results from the acidic urine that you get from drinking cranberry is likely to cancel out any anti-adhesion benefits from taking it.

-On the other hand, it seems to be the case that for most gram negative bacteria, living in alkali conditions is like living in their own waste - not ideal conditions.
-In alkali urine they slow down their metabolic rate and it can take them twice as long to produce a cell division (to double).
-That's why taking potassium citrate, which clearly makes the urine more alkaline, eases the situation in most cases.
+On the other hand, it seems to be the case that for most gram-negative bacteria, living in alkali conditions is like living in their own waste - not ideal conditions.
+In alkali urine, they slow down their metabolic rate, and it can take them twice as long to produce a cell division (to double).
+That's why taking potassium citrate, which makes the urine more alkaline, eases the situation in most cases.

-It is also known that if the E.coli in your body originated from cattle fed on a high grain diet, they can be 1000 times more resistant to acid than other E.coli.
+If the E.coli in your body originated from cattle fed on a high grain diet, they could be 1000 times more resistant to acid than other E.coli.
 These bacteria thrive in acids.
-They are tough little bugs that adapt to utilise the environment they are exposed to.
+They are tough little bugs that adapt to utilise any environment.
 They can even get through stomach acids intact.

 Acid resistant bacteria populate the human gut when you eat meat or food contaminated with the acid-loving strains, so the very first time you get an E.coli infection, the bacteria are likely to be already acid resistant.